8 Tips for Thanksgiving Damage Control

 If you're really into it, you can imagine your taste buds having the time of their lives at a concert, bouncing beach balls of food across the crowd.
 Eventually, return to the moment and recognize you just had an exquisite bite of a probably ordinary dessert.

-If you're not into it, that's ok.
+If you're not into it, that's okay.
 I'm just giving you an idea so you might not eat so much pie.

 Instead of having 1/8th size slices of each kind of pie, try smaller portions or fewer samples.
 You'll cut back on a ton of sugar and fat.

 Of all the healthy Thanksgiving tips and lifestyle changes, this can be the most challenging.
 It's easy to start with the best of intentions and ideal choices in perfect situations, but don't despair if things don't go as planned.
 Being an adaptive business leader is about making more choices that lead the healthy, fulfilling life of your dreams.
 It is the holidays.